NBA : Durant says goodbye to the rest of the season

 Durant, 31, has been recovering and training in Los Angeles during this time out of competition for the coronavirus pandemic, a disease from which he became infected.

-« I had to reboot and focus totally on myself and what I wanted from this. « Durant also said regarding his transfer to the New York team.
-The 10-time NBA All-Star signed a 164 million euro contract with the Nets for four seasons, and left the Warriors as a free agent. « Now I am taking things second by second, and I am trying to find the best in the long term. »
+« I had to reboot and focus totally on myself and what I wanted from this. « Durant also said in relation to his signing by the New York team.
+The 10-time NBA All-Star signed a 164-million-euro contract with the Nets for four seasons, leaving the Warriors as a free agent. « Now I’m taking things second by second, and I’m trying to find the best in the long term. »